jonahbaron/SELinuxBenchmarks/README.md

 # SELinuxBenchmarks
-Benchmarks script used to evaluate SELinux overhead on a system
+Benchmark script used to evaluate SELinux overhead on a system